Historia Mundum

 The landing of William of Orange in the English county of Devon.
 Public domain painting by Hoynck van Papendrecht, J.

-The invasion changed the balance of forces in England, because James II suddenly found himself in need of support from those he had alienated during his reign.
-In particular both the Puritans and the parliamentarians would demand significant concessions were they to help the King remain in power.
+The invasion changed the balance of forces in England because James II suddenly needed support from groups he had alienated during his reign.
+Puritans and parliamentarians would demand significant concessions before helping the King remain in power.
 William advanced into London while James II went into exile.
-Then, a group of upper- and middle-class politicians decided to offer the English Crown to both William and Mary.
-They accepted this offer and became co-monarchs of England.
+A group of upper- and middle-class politicians then offered the English Crown to William and Mary, who accepted and became co-monarchs of England.

-Besides the change in the throne, the Glorious Revolution’s main achievement was placing the power of the Parliament above that of the monarch.
-To that effect, the Parliament soon approved some pieces of legislation:
+Beyond the change on the throne, the Glorious Revolution’s main achievement was placing Parliament above the monarch.
+To that effect, Parliament soon approved several laws:

-• Per the budget law, Treasury budget authorizations were limited to one-year periods, in order to prevent the government to operate without congressional oversight.
+• Under the budget law, Treasury budget authorizations were limited to one-year periods in order to prevent the government from operating without parliamentary oversight.

-• According to the Toleration Act, freedom of religion was guaranteed for all citizens — except those of Catholic or Unitary faith.
+• According to the Toleration Act, freedom of religion was guaranteed for all citizens except Catholics and Unitarians.

 • According to the Bill of Rights of 16 December, 1689, all citizens had a series of inalienable rights and monarchs had limited power.